The next steps in karting

 You will eventually need to take an ARKS Novice Driver Test before you can start racing competitively.
 The ARKS Novice Driver Test costs £98 and consists of a driving test and multiple choice questionnaire covering the all important regulations.
 Getting to know your ARKS Kart School as early as possible is a good idea.
 So get in touch!3) Join your local Kart Club

-Send in your MSA (Motor Sports Association) competition license application form (mentioned earlier) to the MSA.
+Send in your Motorsport UK competition license application form (mentioned earlier) to Motorsport UK.

 If you are over 18 years old you will need to complete a medical from your doctor.
 Details are on the license application form.
 Your competition license application fee is free for under 16s otherwise it is £36.5) Buy a kart

 Having gotten to know the types of karts on the market through the advice from your local ARKS Kart School and your local Kart Club, you will need, in most circumstance, to buy a kart so that you can race it in your local kart club.